microsoft/AzureTipsAndTricks/blog/tip70.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 70 - Key Phrase Extraction with Cognitive Service and Azure"
+title: "Tip 70 - Key Phrase Extraction with Cognitive Service and Azure"
 excerpt: "Learn how to access text analysis with Cognitive Service and Azure"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-12-18 17:00:00
 ---

-## Key Phrase Extraction with Cognitive Service and Azure
+#### Key Phrase Extraction with Cognitive Service and Azure

 I recently took a look at Text Analysis that was introduced with Cognitive Services and is now inside the Azure portal.
 If you open the Azure portal and look for **AI and Cognitive Services** then you'll see the following: